 Avoid too much opinion and trust your buying instincts.

 It is often helpful to speak to friends who paddle and can offer some buying advice.
-Also speak to instructors, paddle with a club and be cheeky and ask to try different boards from retailers and brands.
+Also, speak to instructors, paddle with a club and be cheeky and ask to try different boards from retailers and brands.
 Ultimately though avoid listening to too much opinion and trust your own instincts.
-(9 times out of 10 you’ll probably be right).
+(9 times out of 10 you’ll probably be right)

 Avoid SUPs that are too short.

 Longer SUPs have more glide, track better and will ultimately give you a better experience on the water.
 Paddling less to cover more ground is always a good thing.
+For instance, a 10’8 Go Anywhere may be a better choice than a 10’6 iSUP.

 Avoid going too thin with your paddle board.